Knowing The Symptoms Of Breast Cancer

 So when examining your breast consider the areas under your arm as well as the lower part of your neck.

 Changes That Aren’t Related To Your Breasts At All

-According to the NCRI (The National Cancer Research Institute) study, back pain, neck pain and unexplained weight loss are symptoms that women often come in with in order to seek medical care and ultimately they get diagnosed with breast cancer.
+According to the NCRI (The National Cancer Research Institute) study, back pain, neck pain and unexplained weight loss are breast cancer symptoms and stages that women often come in with in order to seek medical care and ultimately they get diagnosed with breast cancer.
 Reason being, breast cancer can spread before it’s caught, which cause symptoms in your body parts that aren’t related to the breasts.